mait002/Code-Reviewer/README.md

 This application takes short Python code snippets as input and uses an LLM API (OpenAI) to generate code review comments.
 The script logs the responses and assigns a basic quality flag to each snippet (e.g., “Good,” “Needs Improvement,” or “Buggy”).

 ## Approach
 For this project, I began with a dataset of 1,000 buggy code snippets paired with their corrected versions.
+I collected the dataset from Kaggle, [Python Code Bug & Fix Pairs](https://www.kaggle.com/datasets/shamimhasan8/python-code-bug-and-fix-pairs).
 I combined the buggy and fixed code columns into a single collection and shuffled the entries to mix both clean and buggy code.
 The resulting data was saved in a file named code_snippets.csv.

 The main application loads this CSV into a Pandas DataFrame and processes the first five rows.
 Each snippet is reviewed in sequence, with the results stored in a list.
 Once the iteration is complete, the review list is converted into a Pandas DataFrame and exported to a file named output_file.csv.